wickman/pystachio/README.md

 ## The type system ##

-There are three basic types, two basic container types and then the `Composite` type.
+There are three basic types, two basic container types and then the `Struct` type.

 ### Basic Types ###